dufferzafar/win-butler/README.md

 ## <a name="changelog"></a>Changelog

-* Hide/Unhide Windows Media Player
+* **1.8**:

+  Removed: Ctrl + N (New File) Hotkey.
+Useless.

+  Changed: Printscreen now captures the screen but avoids the sidebar.
+Use Shift+Printscreen to capture the entirety, and Ctrl+Printscreen to capture Active Windows.

-* Changed: Runs Console2 instead of CommandPrompt
+  Changed: Alt+Ctrl+C - Runs Console2 instead of CommandPrompt.

-* Created Modules:
+  New Modules:
-  * AutoShutdown:
+    * AutoShutdown
-  * Volume OSD:
+    * Volume OSD

-* Modularised stuff:
+  Refactored into Modules:
     * Run from Sublime
     * Screennshot
     * Registry
     * Explorer

-* Added: RegJump - Jumps to a specified registry key
+  Added: RegJump - Jumps to a specified registry key

 * **1.5**:

-  Modified Ctrl+Shift+Z to open Help Folder instead of PHP.
+  Modified: Ctrl+Shift+Z to open Help Folder instead of PHP.

   Added: Alt+Ctrl+C to launch Console2